Average Home Insurance Cost in Pennsylvania

 Calculate Coverage Needs

-Start with your home's replacement cost using current construction prices rather than market value.
-List your belongings to determine personal property coverage requirements.
-Older infrastructure in Philadelphia makes water backup coverage worth considering, while Pittsburgh homes benefit from enhanced wind protection.
+Start with your home's replacement cost using current construction prices, not market value.
+List your belongings to determine personal property coverage needs.
+Older infrastructure in Philadelphia makes water backup coverage worth considering; Pittsburgh homes benefit from enhanced wind protection.

 2. 2